 The first thing to notice is that Matthew has forty-two names, while Luke has fifty-six, but Matthew’s lineage is clearly based on three sets of fourteen generations, so some generations were omitted.
 “Father of” and “was the father of” can be rendered “was the ancestor of,” skipping fathers in between one name to the next.
-And Luke’s list goes back earlier than Abraham, yet Matthew stops at the patriarch.
+It is acceptable to omit names in genealogies, whether Matthew was going for fourteen generations or not (and he was).
+Also, Luke’s list goes back earlier than Abraham, yet Matthew stops at the patriarch.

 From Adam to Shem the lineage has been drawn from Gen. 5;

 From Shem to Abraham the names are taken from Gen. 11:10-32;

 From Abraham to David the names come from 1 Chronicles and Ruth;